Ocerious/ocerious/README.md

 **About me**

-I'm a 19 year old living in Canberra, I'm currently studying to get my bachelors in IT and Business at UC.
+I'm a 19 year old living in Canberra.
 </br>
 </br>
 Sorry most of my repos are private :P